Exact Rotating Wave Approximation: Introduction

-The TEO of the effective Hamiltonian is of a particularly simple form because the effective Hamiltonian, which has a parametric time dependence on the offset time $t_0$, is independent of the current running time $t$ so that there is no need for time ordering.
-From the simplicity of the operator (\ref{goal0}) it follows directly that the stroboscopic points of the evolution lie on a circle around the Bloch sphere, as can be seen in Fig.~\ref{trajectories}(a).
+which, being independent of the current time $t$, allows for a simple evaluation of the time evolution operator (\ref{Ugeneric}).
+Note that this lack of dependence on time $t$ follows directly from $H_1(t) = H_1$ combined with the fact that the effective Hamiltonian's time dependence is solely through the amplitude function [cf.~Eq.~(\ref{HEffDD})].

-Let us exemplify some qualitative effects beyond the RWA by means of this simple case of resonant driving ($\Delta =0$) with zero phase offset ($\phi=0$).
-Using the procedure derived in Sec.~\ref{effectiveH}, we can compute the effective Hamiltonian which generates the time evolution (\ref{goal0}) from, for simplicity, $t_0 = 0$ to $t_f = n t_c$.
-While our procedure allows for the computation of the series (\ref{Heff0}) up to arbitrary order in $1/\omega$, we give this Hamiltonian up to seventh order,
+We exemplify some qualitative features beyond the RWA for the simple case of resonant driving ($\Delta =0$) with zero phase offset ($\phi=0$), in which the system is governed by the Hamiltonian (\ref{Hrot2}).
+The effective Hamiltonian, which can be computed using the method derived in Sec.~\ref{effectiveH}, given up to seventh order in $1/\omega$ and setting, for simplicity, $t_0 = 0$, reads

-Here, the lowest order term is the RWA Hamiltonian (\ref{HRWA}), and its first-order correction, $-(H_1^2/32\omega) \sigma_z$, is known as the Bloch Siegert shift \cite{bloch40}.
-Since this correction term is proportional to $\sigma_z$, it indicates a shift in the qubit resonance frequency.
-The correction terms proportional to $\sigma_x$ indicate a decrease in the effective driving strength, or the Rabi frequency.
+Here, the first term is the RWA Hamiltonian given in Eq.~(\ref{HRWA}), while all other terms are corrections beyond the RWA.
+The first-order contribution, $-(H_1^2/32\omega) \sigma_z$, is the well known Bloch Siegert shift \cite{bloch40}, which indicates a shift in the qubit resonance frequency on account of its proportionality to $\sigma_z$.
+Conversely, the correction terms proportional to $\sigma_x$ indicate a decrease in the effective driving strength, or the Rabi frequency.